bonham000/25-react-projects/README.md

 *You can see all of these projects live here.*

-**Here are some useful educational resources I found for learning React, roughly organized from beginner to advaced level:**
+**Here are some useful educational resources I found for learning React, roughly organized from beginner to advanced level:**

 * [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) - The definitive starting place.
 All of the Facebook documentation is excellent and a great go-to resource moving forward.
 * [Thinking in React Screencast Tutorial](https://www.youtube.com/watch?v=mFEoarLnnqM) - A very nice and short Youtube tutorial by Hendrik Swanepoel of Tagtree demonstrating many of the 'Thinking in React' principles.